 **This post may have affiliate links, this means I may receive commissions if you choose to purchase through links I provide (at no extra cost to you).
 For more details, please see my Disclaimer**

 Last Updated on December 21, 2022 by Katherine

 Every crafter’s secret weapon is their stash of craft supplies.
 However, the first challenge is finding quality supplies without completely draining your bank account.
 Your second challenge comes in storing these crafting supplies so they don’t completely take over a room (Unless you’re lucky enough to have a dedicated crafting room).

 So read on if you’re struggling for ideas and get inspired!
 Let’s start with where the heck you can find all those crafty supplies.

 I recommend that you find a few favorite places where you shop for your supplies.
 Retailers, both online and offline, will have their own offerings.
 Being open to shopping around will enable you to find the best deals for your wallet.

 Amazon is the largest online retail marketplace in the world.
 With a few clicks, you can find some pretty sweet deals on crafting supplies.
 You may need to look elsewhere for unique items, but I often buy my findings for jewelry-making on Amazon.

 I don’t have a lot of experience with eBay, but you might be able to snag a sweet deal on the auction site.

 3. Your Local Craft Store

-I love to visit my local stores, you can find very unique pieces to craft here for the most part.
-They can be on the more expensive side, but if they have a mailing list or a social media page, check them out, they will usually advertise deals they might have going on.
+I love to visit my local stores, you can find unique pieces to craft here, mostly.
+They can be on the more expensive side, but sometimes I like supporting local!

 4. Michaels (Or other big box stores)